 As an independent, civil society organisation, we are committed to maximising inclusivity in Irish-EU relations.
 We endeavour to ensure that the voices of Irish citizens are represented at all levels in Europe.

-The organisation’s Honorary Presidents include Denis Corboy, Dr Miriam Hederman-O’Brien, Maurice O’Connell, Dr Ray McSharry, Ruairí Quinn TD, Peter Sutherland SC and Catherine Day.
+Honorary Presidents: Denis Corboy, Catherine Day, Dr Miriam Hederman-O’Brien, Dr Ray McSharry, Ruairí Quinn, Peter Sutherland SC

 Values and Mission Statement